how much does and f1 car cost

 The power unit suppliers are Mercedes, Ferrari, Renault (Alpine), and Honda – Red Bull (until 2022).
 Each supplier charges different prices to their customers, ranging from $15 million to $25 million per season.
 The price includes not only the power units but also technical support and data sharing.

-Formula 1 Car Costs – The Chassis
+F1 Car Cost – The Chassis

 Formula Chassis